Ferhat91/qapital-backend-test/README.md

 2. Start SavingsApp
 3. Run IntegrationTest in transactions-service (without KafkaApp included)

-Check logs for SavingsApp or curl it.
+Check logs for SavingsApp or curl it for SavingEvents curl http://localhost:8080/savings-event/